turtlespeedv/SPIDER_LATS_TASK/README.md

 # SPIDER_LATS_TASK
-Hello i am vedansh from eee 2nd year, app dev domain
+Hello i am vedansh from eee 2nd year, app dev domain.

 I have included all the parts of the tasks i was able to complete in this repo, i was not able to integrate all of them in one single place right, so i have included them individually.
 FOLLOWING ARE THE INSTRUCTIONS TO OPEN THEM:-
+(Clone the git repo using to your system first.)

 **First install node.js, if you don't have it installed.**